Aveen28/insr_blog/blog.md

 3. **Field Value Output**
    - The network returns the physical quantity at that location (a scalar or vector).

-### Key Properties

-- **Continuous & Differentiable**
-  The network defines a function.
-Computing spatial gradients, divergences, or Laplacians is just auto‑diff.

-- **Global Support**
-  Every weight influences the field everywhere.
-This global coupling lets the model capture long‑range correlations naturally.

-- **Fixed Memory Footprint**
-  No matter how finely you sample the domain, you only ever store the network’s weights.

-- **Adaptive Detail**
-  During training, the network learns to allocate its capacity to complex regions (shocks, vortices, contact fronts) without needing to refine a mesh.

 ---

 # Neural Network Architecture